 Most cannabis smokers claim that lighting up relaxes them and relieves stress.
 However, while a new study has confirmed that this might be true, the effect is only seen at very small doses – about the equivalent of one puff – and any more can have the opposite effect.

+So, can cannabis relieve stress?
 The study, conducted by researchers at The University of Chicago and The University of Illinois at Chicago and published in Drug and Alcohol Dependence medical journal, tested the effects of various stress-inducing tasks on people after they had consumed tetrahydrocannabinol (THC), the chemical compound found in cannabis that induces the ‘high’ commonly associated with consumption.

 42 volunteers were split into three groups and each given a capsule.
 One group was administered a capsule containing 7.5 milligrams of THC, which is equal to about one or two puffs on a “medical-grade joint”; the second group was given a capsule containing 12.5 milligrams of THC, which is probably closer to half a joint; and the third group was the placebo group and were given capsule containing no THC.

 The participants took the capsules on two different occasions – at two four-hour sessions five days apart.
 The sessions started with the participants swallowing their capsule and relaxing for two hours in order to allow the THC time to be absorbed into the bloodstream.

 During the first session, participants were required to spend 10 minutes preparing for a mock job interview.
 The five-minute interview then took place with lab assistants who had been instructed to show no reaction to the interviewee.
 This is a reliable way of inducing stress in most people.
 Participants were then asked to count backwards in increments of 13 for five minutes – another reliably stress-inducing task.

 During the second session, participants were instructed to talk to lab assistants about a favorite book or movie for five minutes and to then play solitaire for another five.